Finding out your brother is the perfect host

 Life is made of “first times”.
 There will always be something that you will do for the first time.
 Yet nobody seems to stop and think about the first time you and your siblings start leading different lives.
 The first time your brother’s house isn’t “our” house anymore, but simply your brother’s house.

 And trust me, the first time you visit your brother’s house isn’t like the first time you go skiing, emotionally I mean.
 It’s just a tough reminder of the fact that you’re not living under the same roof no more.
-This past weekend I visited my brother who lives in Vienna with my boyfriend, and the sensation was so weird.
+This past weekend my boyfriend and I visited my brother who lives in Vienna, and the sensation was so weird.

 I walked into his beautiful apartment, and thought to myself that this was not “our” apartment anymore, it was his apartment.
 That he got it all on his own and he decorated it and furnished it the way he liked.